Estimated reading time: 5 minutes

 Do the Right Things RIGHT

-This refers to creating streamlined processes that minimize or eliminate errors in products and services.
+This tongue-tied phrase refers to a business creating streamlined processes that minimize or eliminate errors in products and services.

-This includes consideration for the way a product or service is developed, manufactured, and delivered to the customer.
+This includes considering how a product or service is developed, manufactured, and delivered to the customer.

-Whether it is engineering a new technology product or a service that is offered to a customer – doing it RIGHT, without error, is critical.
+Whether it is engineering a new technology, product, or service that is offered to a customer – doing it RIGHT, without error, is critical.

-The focus should be on preventing defects and employee errors rather than on finding them and fixing them after the fact.
+The focus should be on preventing defects and employee errors rather than finding and fixing them after the fact.

 Do the Right Things Right, THE FIRST TIME

-Rework is expensive, so whether it is recalling a defective product or redoing a sloppy job of cleaning a carpet – the goal should be a performance standard of zero defect.
+Rework is expensive.
+Whether it is recalling a defective product or redoing a sloppy job of cleaning a carpet – the goal should be a performance standard of zero defects.

 Do it right THE FIRST TIME.

-There is an old saying of haste makes waste.
+There is an old saying; haste makes waste.

 Rushing to get a product to market or hurrying a patient through a doctor’s visit can lead to unnecessary rework.

-Untested products can lead to product recalls and patients rushed through an exam can lead to un-addressed issues and potential unnecessary hospitalization.
+Untested products can lead to product recalls, and patients rushing through an exam can lead to unaddressed issues and potentially unnecessary hospitalization.